Ground turkey is one of those staples that I always have in my kitchen. Unfortunately, it’s also super bland and boring. Until now!

 - Make the sofrito.
 In a large skillet, heat oil over medium-high heat.
 Add onions and green peppers and sauté for 2-3 minutes or until softened.
 Add garlic and sauté for 30 seconds.

 - Brown the ground meat.
 Next, add ground turkey and cook, breaking the meat apart, until no longer pink, about 5 minutes.
-Reduce the heat down to medium-low.
+Reduce the heat to medium-low.

 - Simmer + serve.
 Stir in cooking wine, tomato sauce, cumin, oregano, and, salt + pepper to taste.
 Simmer for 10-12 minutes.
 Stir in olives.
 Serve with white rice.